wp-plugins/content-audit/readme.txt

 1. The options screen
 1. Edit pages, with the content audit columns and filter dropdowns
 1. Edit a page, with the content audit notes, owner, and status boxes

+== Changelog ==

+= 0.85b =
+* Changed the way the content status taxonomy is created so that you can actually edit and delete the built-in categories.

+= 0.8b =
+* First beta.